Babies typically start drooling between three and six months as they become more “oral-centric.”

 Use Petroleum Jelly

 After your baby’s skin is dry, apply petroleum jelly to their rash.
-Petroleum jelly is made of a combination of mineral oils and waxes and can help heal minor skin irritations while moisturizing the skin.
+Petroleum jelly is made of a combination of mineral oils and waxes and can help with minor skin irritations while moisturizing the skin.

 However, make sure the skin is cleaned and dry before applying petroleum jelly so you don’t trap in any bacteria that can negatively impact the skin.